olivier-kozak/InlineResources/README.md

 ### Access resources from memory ###

-This is the fastest way to access your inline resources, as they can be directly streamed from memory with no extra cost:
+This is the fastest way to access your resources, as they can be directly streamed from memory with no extra cost:
 ```
 #include <InlineResources.h>